GytisO/meeting-room-booking/README.md

 At "Meeting rooms" you can create new, update and delete existing meeting room.
-At "Reservations" you maka and manage your reservations.
+At "Reservations" you make and manage your reservations.